GSA/fpki-guides/_announcements/02_google_ct.md

 To mitigate the impact on the federal enterprise:

-1. The Federal PKI community has notified the Microsoft Trusted Root Program to remove the trust for TLS/SSL from the globally distributed Federal Common Policy CA.
+1. The Federal PKI community has notified the Microsoft Trusted Root Program to remove the trust for TLS/SSL from the globally distributed Federal Common Policy CA.<!--This is a statement, not a step.-->
 2. You should distribute Federal Common Policy CA to government-furnished equipment as an _enterprise trusted root certificate_.
 3. You MUST disable CT checking for a limited number of intranet websites.